bump-sh/docs/src/_help/continuous-integration/github-actions.md

 ```

 > Since [February 2nd, 2023](https://github.blog/changelog/2023-02-02-github-actions-updating-the-default-github_token-permissions-to-read-only/), the default GITHUB_TOKEN permissions are set to read-only for every new repository.
 >
 > Permissions have to be explicitly defined in your workflows, as illustrated above.
 {: .warning}

 ## Input parameters

 - `doc` (required): Documentation slug (or id).
-Can be found in the documentation settings on [https://bump.sh/docs](https://bump.sh/docs)
+Can be found in the documentation settings on <https://bump.sh/docs>
 - `token` (required): Do not add your documentation token here, but create an [encrypted secret](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/creating-and-using-encrypted-secrets) that holds your documentation token.
-  - Your Bump token can be found in the documentation settings on [https://bump.sh](https://bump.sh).
+  - Your Bump.sh token can be found in the documentation settings on [your API dashboard](https://bump.sh/docs).
 Copy it for later usage.
-  - In your GitHub repository, click Settings, and then Secrets.
+  - In your GitHub repository, click “Settings”, and then “Secrets”.
-  - Click the button “New repository secret”, name the secret `BUMP_TOKEN` and paste your Bump token in the value field.
+  - Click the button “New repository secret”, name the secret `BUMP_TOKEN` and paste your Bump.sh token in the value field.

-- `file`: Relative path to the documentation file. _Default:_ `api-contract.yml`
+- `file`: Relative path to the documentation file. _Default: `api-contract.yml`_
+- `hub` (optional): Hub slug or id.
+Needed when deploying to a documentation attached to a Hub.
+Can be found in the hub settings on <https://bump.sh>
+- `branch` (optional): Branch name used during `deploy` or `diff` commands.
+This can be useful to maintain multiple API reference history and make it available in your API documentation.
-- `command`: Bump command to execute. _Default:_ `deploy`
+- `command`: Bump.sh command to execute. _Default: `deploy`_
-  - `deploy` deploy a new version of the documentation
+  - `deploy`: deploy a new version of the documentation
   - `diff`: automatically comment your pull request with the API diff
-  - `dry-run`: validate the documentation file before a deployment
+  - `dry-run`: dry-run a deployment of the documentation file
   - `preview`: create a temporary preview
+- `expires` (optional): Specify a longer expiration date for **public diffs** (defaults to 1 day).
+Use iso8601 format to provide a date, or you can use `never` to keep the result live indefinitely.
+- `fail_on_breaking` (optional): Mark the action as failed when a breaking change is detected with the diff command.
+This is only valid with `diff` command.

 ## Contributing